citusdata/test-automation/README.md

    ```

    This command will run the `multi_1_schedule` test target on the `release-13.0` branch of Citus under valgrind,
-   using the  `17.2` version of PostgreSQL, and store the results in a new subdirectory of `~/vglogs/`.
-Also,
+   using the  `17.2` version of PostgreSQL, and store the results in a new subdirectory of artifacts directory you
-   rather than providing the Citus branch name, it's doable and more preferable to provide a commit hash to ensure
+   provided.
+Also, rather than providing the Citus branch name, it's doable and more preferable to provide a commit
-   that the tests are run on the exact commit that you want to test.
+   hash to ensure that the tests are run on the exact commit that you want to test.

    Note that you can use any valid schedule name for regression or isolation tests here, but not a failure
    one yet (see the comment `run.sh`). `run.sh` script supports different kinds of test schedules by